BigSamu/Buda_Prices_ReactJS/README.md

 <!-- ----------------------------------------------------------------------- -->
 ### Prerequisites

-Node Package Manager(NPM) is required to install and run this application.
+Node Package Manager (NPM) is required to install and run this application.

-- Check if NPM is already installed in your local environment run:
+- Check if NPM is already installed in your local environment:

   ```sh
   npm --version